FRYSTAT HUNTING CASTLE

 9 - Lottyhaus as the former Burgrave's House with the former Castle Gate.
 From left: corner of the watchtower, the ducal wing of the castle, the gate, the Burgrave's House with stables and the burgher's house

-Silesian Duke Miecislav III Piast founded Fryštát Castle in 1282
+Duke of Silesia Miecislav III Piast

 10 - CASTLE